zaza-op/Valorant-Match-Predictor/README.md

 - 2024: 58.1% accuracy
 - 2025 (partial): 60.5% accuracy

-This increasing predictability likely reflects competitive maturation.
+This increasing predictability likely reflects competitive maturation rather than model inaccuracy.
 Early in a game's lifespan, strategies are unrefined, the meta shifts rapidly, and upset potential is high.
 As scenes mature, hierarchies stabilize, optimal strategies crystallize, and favorites more consistently defeat underdogs.

 ### 6.3 Feature Importance Analysis